 Common Name: Saw Grass

-Cladium mariscus is a Perennial up to 3.00 metres tall.
+Cladium mariscus is a perennial plant that can grow up to 3.00 metres tall.

 Widely distributed in the warmer and damper parts of both hemispheres, including Britain.